toukoum/BUT1-S2/README.md

 ## JEU FAERUN

 Run the game with the command : **python3 Application.py**
-Or directly in your IDE
+or directly in your IDE